Dundonald Primary School

 Art - Teaching & Learning

 At Dundonald, every year group will learn about a variety of artists which will underpin the style of art the children will study.
-After learning about a particular artist, children will invest time in developing their arts skills in that area, with a clear progression of skills seen in their sketchbooks.
+After learning about a particular artist, children will invest time in developing their skills in that area, with a clear progression of skills seen in their sketchbooks.
 At the end of the unit, children will plan and create a final piece of art in the style of or inspired by the artist and reflect on the skills they have developed throughout the unit.

 Art learning is recorded in sketchbooks across the school and should typically evidence all four stages (Generating Ideas, Making, Knowledge and Evaluation).
 We encourage children to treat their sketchbooks like journals and their thoughts and learning are recorded in a format that they would like to use, for example, using thought bubbles.
 Each child is unique and each sketchbook should be unique, enabling children to develop their independence and creativity.